 Open the Rolling Upgrade tab to perform a Rolling Upgrade and change the cluster's version.

-Enter the group name/password of the cluster and the version you want to upgrade the cluster to, and click on the Change Version button.
+Enter the password of the cluster if security is enabled on the cluster (leave it empty if not), and click on the Change Version button.

 Once the operation succeeds, you will see the following notification: